talkkonnect/talkkonnect/README.md

 ### Software Features ###

 * *Colorized LOGs* are shown on the debugging terminal for events as they happen in real time.
 Logging with line number, logging to file or screen or both.
-* Playing of configurable *alert sounds* as different events happen.
+* Playing of configurable *alert sounds* as different events happen, such as a different sound when someone "joins" the channel and another sound for someone "leaving" the channel.
 * Configurable *TTS prompts* to announce different events for those use special use cases where it is required.
-* *Roger Beep* playing can be enabled on release of the PTT button to indicate end of transmission.
+* Cusomizable *Roger Beep* sounds that are played at the end of each transmission.
-* *Muting* of The speaker when pressing PTT to prevent audio feedback and give a radio communication like experience.
+* *Muting* of The speaker when pressing PTT to prevent audio feedback and give a radio communication like experience to simulate simplex mode.
 Both simplex and duplex   settable in XML config.
+Duplex mode allows you to keep the speaker open for people to interrupt you while speaking.
-* LCD/OLED display can show *channel information, server information, who joined, who is speaking, etc.*
+* LCD/OLED display can show *channel information, server information, who joined, who is speaking, last transmision received date and time, etc.*
-* Configuration is kept in a single *highly granular XML file*, where options can be enabled or disabled.
+* Configuration is kept in a single *highly granular XML file*, where options can be enabled, disabled and customized.

-### Common Information for the all the Pre-Made Images For Various Hardware Configurations###
+### Common Information for the all the Pre-Made Images For Various Hardware Configurations ###
-* We have for your convinience created 4 different images that you can download directly and burn to your SD card so that you can get up and running quickly with a generic instance of talkkonnect working out of the box for one of the 4 types of hardware and wiring configurations.
-You will not need to follow all the complicated steps of installing and compiling everything from scratch if that seems daunting and overwhelming to you.
+* We have for your convinience created 4 different images that you can download and burn to your SD card so that you can get up and running quickly with a generic instance of talkkonnect working out of the box.
+Choose the image based on your hardware and use case.
+Using one of these images you will not need to follow all the complicated steps of installing and compiling everything from scratch if that seems daunting and overwhelming to you at first.
-* This is an easy way to start experimenting with talkkonnect right away and this we feel will reduce the barrier of entry for those who want to see if talkkonnect suits their needs.
+* This is an easy way to start experimenting with talkkonnect in a matter of minutes.
+The ability to shorten the time and lessen the barrier of entry will allow you to see if talkkonnect suits your needs.
-* The network settings are set as DHCP Client so your device should get an IP Address when you connect it to your network.
+* The network settings are set as DHCP Client so your device should get an IP Address when you connect it to your DHCP enabled network.
-* After you find the IP Address of your talkkonnect device from the DHCP leases section of your router you can log in as the root user over ssh using a tool like putty or equavilent on the standard ssh port 22 using the password talkkonnect
+* After you find the IP Address of your talkkonnect device from the DHCP leases section of your router you can log in over ssh using a tool like putty or equavilent on the standard ssh port 22 using the root user with password talkkonnect.
+The pi user is also accessable using the password raspberry.
 * NOTICE!!
-When using these images Talkkonnect will already by started by the system upon boot and run in a screen instance when you boot this image.
+When using these images Talkkonnect will already by started by systemd upon boot and run in a screen instance when you boot this image.
 There is no reason to manually start talkkonnect.
-If you start up talkkonnect by hand there will be 2 instances of talkkonnect that will clash with each other and you will be connected and disconnected from the server in a endless loop.
+By default with no changes in settings talkkonnect will connect to our community server.
+If you try start up talkkonnect by hand there will be 2 instances of talkkonnect that will clash with each other and you will be connected and disconnected from the server in a endless loop.
-* Since talkkonnect is already running in the background (in a screen) upon boot, you can access the running console of talkkonnect by ssh (as root) into the raspberry pi device and at the command prompt type screen -r to see the console of the running talkkonnect.
+* Since talkkonnect is already running in the background (in a screen) upon boot, you can access the running console of talkkonnect by ssh (as root) into the raspberry pi device and at the command prompt type the command screen -r to see the console of the running talkkonnect.
 Press the <del> key to see a menu of the options available to you.
-* Also we request for you to please edit the configuration file of talkkonnect.xml this file can be found in the directory /home/talkkonnect/gocode/src/github.com/talkkonnect/talkkonnect/ with an editor of your preference either nano or vi and change the XML tag <username>talkkonnect</username> to a name that describes you so that the members in the community channel can see who you are by name or callsign.
+* We request that you to please edit the configuration file of talkkonnect.xml.
+This file can be found in the directory /home/talkkonnect/gocode/src/github.com/talkkonnect/talkkonnect/ Please change the XML tag <username>talkkonnect</username> to a name that describes you so that the members in the community channel can see who you are by name or callsign.
+If you do not change this setting your name in the channel will be shown as talkkonnect with some random numbers and letters so   as the keep the username unique by default.
+You cannot have more than 1 device per username connected to the server at the same time.
 * By default the images of talkkonnect will connect to our community server at mumble.talkkonnect.com port 64738 using any unique username and the password talkkonnect
 * You can join our channel and start chatting with us with voice and asking us questions or make suggestions we have a warm and welcomming group of enthusiastic individuals to help you with your questions.
 This is a good place to hang around and chat with like minded individuals.
+* The images are divided into 2 broad categories (the ones that use the respeaker hat and the ones that do not)
 * For those Non-Respeaker Images (Usb Sound Card or MEMS Microphone Images) Out of the box the standard configutation XML file is set to run in PC mode so no GPIO will initalized.
 * For those Respeaker Images (Rpi Zero or RPI 2/3/4 Images with Respeaker) Out of the box the standard configutation XML file is set to run in GPIO Mode and GPIO will initalized, this means the PTT Button and the LEDS on the 2 Mic Respeaker Hat will work right away.
 You will need to connect an external speaker to the HAT for these images.
 * Feel Free to explore the various example talkkonnect.xml configurations that can be found in the directory /home/talkkonnect/gocode/src/github.com/talkkonnect/talkkonnect/sample-configs here you can find various configurations that work with LCD, OLED, LEDS and PUSH Button Switches.
 The files are named descriptively.

 ### Image for Use with Raspberry pi 2/3/4 and USB Sound Card ###
 * [Click Here to Download Pre-Configured SD Card Image for USB Sound Card](https://drive.google.com/file/d/1hbMFtKvlEYX-akqf976aVjHP4TcYFXgL/view?usp=sharing)